 Because of the hematocrit is directly related to the measured density of blood; Buyck introduced the H:H ratio (ratio between the density of the sinus and the percentage of the hematocrit).
-For an average density of 62 HU and a ratio of 1.52 the diagnostic efficiency of sinus hyperdensity is 95% and 97.5%, respectively [11,13].
+For an average density of 62 HU and a ratio of 1.52 the diagnostic efficiency of sinus hyperdensity is 95% and 97.5%, respectively [11,

 Can a thrombus be hypodense apart from anemia?
 Neal et al. recently reported an aspect of cerebral venous thrombosis with a hypodense thrombus without an underlying anemia for an acute cerebral venous thrombosis progressing for three days after onset.
-This observation underlines, in my opinion, the evolving aspect of the
+This observation underlines, in my opinion, the evolving aspect of the thrombus, which appeared subacute on the MRI data and very probably the relative delay of the onset headache [14].

 Apart from the sinus content to analyze objectively, it's important to take into account the morphology of the thrombosed venous sinus.
-Normally triangular on a perpendicular slice (figure ??), it very often appears in event of thrombosis, enlarged with thickened hyperdense walls in addition to its content (figure ??B).
-After the injection of the iodinated contrast medium, the thrombus appears as an endoluminal defect surrounded by the contrast product and the inflamed and enhanced wall of the sinus (figure ??C).
+Normally triangular on a perpendicular slice (figure 4), it very often appears in event of thrombosis, enlarged with thickened hyperdense walls in addition to its content (figure 3B).
+After the injection of the iodinated contrast medium, the thrombus appears as an endoluminal defect surrounded by the contrast product and the inflamed and enhanced wall of the sinus (figure 3C).